kunalprompt/tdd-python-unittest-example/README.md

 **Step 2: Read app.py**

 For each test case, write the corresponing class and methods.
 If you run the test this time, all the tests should pass.

+**Step 3: Ready for production**

+When all tests pass you know that the code you've written is ready for use, and can be shiped now.

 **Important Notes**